True North Metabolic

 25) Which patients are appropriate to refer?

 Answer: Medical weight management with or without medications; metabolic risk such as fatty liver, prediabetes, or dyslipidemia; suspected or confirmed low testosterone; patients who previously used or actively use anabolic steroids; hair loss in men; and complex lifestyle optimization.
 We also take referrals for just fatty liver follow-up and management.
+Please note that we do not routinely start younger men on testosterone therapy.

 26) OHIP billing vs private fees